Prehilabs/Prehibotics/README.md

 ##### Verify if the distance is within a range
 * Measures the distance and returns wether it is within the range setted in the function or not
     * Both minimum and maximum parameters should be in centimeters
-* The function that return true can be defined as d >= minimum && d <= maximum, where d is the distance measured
+* The function that returns true can be defined as d >= minimum && d <= maximum, where d is the distance measured
 ```cpp
     //Returns bool
     //minimum: the smallest distance that will return true